-The GRE Transmission Planning Department has the responsibility to ensure that the GRE-owned transmission system and the transmission systems of adjacent transmission owners have sufficient capability to reliably and economically serve GRE's member-owner load.
-GRE is responsible for planning of the Bulk Electric System (BES) which GRE-owns and may affect service to GRE customers.
+The GRE Transmission Planning Department has the responsibility to ensure that the GRE-owned transmission system and the transmission systems of adjacent transmission owners have sufficient capability to reliably, and economically, serve GRE's member-owners and customers.
+GRE is responsible for planning the Bulk Electric System (BES), which GRE owns and may affect service to GRE customers.

-In addition, GRE has contracted to perform the transmission planning functions for Hutchinson Municipal Utilities, Willmar Municipal Utilities, and Missouri River Energy Services.
+In addition, GRE has contracted to perform the transmission planning functions for Glencoe Light and Power.

 The procedures and criteria included in this document are intended to be a minimum set of information needed to analyze the existing system and develop new projects to ensure continued reliable and economic service into the future.
-GRE planners are encouraged to add additional analysis, criteria, and procedures as necessary to enhance the service to GRE customers and members.
+GRE planners are encouraged to add additional analysis, criteria, and procedures as necessary to enhance the service to GRE customers and member-owners.
 (NERC FAC-001)

-1.0 Planning Study Procedures and Coordination
+2.0 Planning study procedures and coordination

-GRE will conduct system planning analysis in accordance with the GRE's planning criteria (see Appendix I).
-Analysis and planning for the Bulk Electric System (BES) will include the contingences and performance requirements of Categories P0-P7 in NERC Standard TPL-001-4.
-For the remainder of the system, including GRE's underlying transmission system less than 100 kV, Category P0, P1, and P2 contingency analysis will be conducted.
-(NERC TPL-001-4)
+GRE will conduct system planning analysis in accordance with GRE's planning criteria (see Appendix I).
+Analysis and planning for the Bulk Electric System (BES) will include the contingences and performance requirements of Categories PO-P7 in NERC Standard TPL-001-5.
+For the remainder of the system, including GRE's underlying transmission system less than 100-kV, Category PO, P1, and P2 contingency analysis will be conducted.
+(NERC TPL-001-5)

-For all new interconnections (generation, transmission and end-user) to GRE transmission system GRE transmission planners will perform analysis to assess the reliability impact of the interconnection.
+For all new interconnections (generation, transmission, and end-user) to GRE transmission system GRE transmission planners will perform analysis to assess the reliability impact of the interconnection.
 (NERC FAC-002-2)